launchtray/hatch/tools/hatch-cli/src/templates/microservice/template/src/controllers/README.md

 To signal that functionality is ready, methods decorated with `@readinessCheck()` can return `true` or `ReadinessCheck.ACCEPTING_TRAFFIC`.
 Readiness checks that throw an error, return `false` or return `ReadinessCheck.REFUSING_TRAFFIC` will cause the overall health check to indicate that the service is out of service.

+### Application info
+By default, `/api/health/info` will respond with basic information about the build, like commit ID, package name and version, build time, etc. Custom data can be returned by this endpoint by adding controller methods decorated with `@appInfoProvider()`.
+These methods can be asynchronous and should return an object representing key-value pairs to be included in the response for `/api/health/info`.